IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 ## [1] 0.0575667
 ```

-So that means there's a 5.76% percent chance that an average of 36 samples from this data set will be greater than 60 degrees.
+So that means there's a 5.76% chance that an average of 36 samples from this data set will be greater than 60 degrees.
 A short test in R with the weather station data set shows that this estimation holds up.

+This will take 1,000,000 million sample means with a sample size of 36, then return of a count of the number of samples greater than 60.

 ```
-meanSamples <- NULL

-for (i in 1:1000000){
-    meanSamples <-append(meanSamples, mean(sample(Station172765_TMax$MaxTemp, 36, replace = TRUE),na.rm = TRUE))
-}
+> sampleMeans60 <- Station172765_TMax[,replicate(1000000, mean(sample(MaxTemp,36, replace = TRUE),na.rm=TRUE))]

-table(meanSamples > 60)
+> table(sampleMeans60 > 60)

 ##  FALSE   TRUE
-## 94318  5682
+## 943019  56981
 ```

-$$\frac{5682}{100000} = .05682$$
+$$\frac{56981}{1000000} = .056981 \approx 5.70\%$$

 <br>

 ### Smaller Sample Size {#smaller_sample_size}

 Where it gets interesting is if we have 5 days instead of 36.
 Five days falls below the level at which we have to divide sigma by the root of the sample size.
-So...

 The z-score is: